chapochn/ORN-LN_circuit/README.md

-Steps to reproduce the figures in the paper:

 ## Normative and mechanistic model of an adaptive circuit for efficient encoding and feature extraction
 ### Nikolai M Chapochnikov, Cengiz Pehlevan, Dmitri B Chklovskii

+Code author: Nikolai M. Chapochnikov

+Steps to reproduce the figures of the paper:

 Install Python 3 and the following packages (e.g., via Anaconda):
 - numpy